inet-framework/inet-tutorials/configurator/doc/step4.rst

 Goals
 -----

-Just as with IP addresses, in many cases the configurator sets up routes in a network properly without any user input.
+Just as with IP addresses, in many cases, the configurator sets up routes in a network properly without any user input.
 This step demonstrates the default configuration for routing.